hasan972/LoopLap/README.md

 # LoopLap
- This is a demo Bootstarp Project usoing bootstrap-4
+ This is a demo Bootstarp Project usoing bootstrap-4 and javaScript
 # Live Link
  https://hasan972.github.io/LoopLap/